 - Social and cultural.
 How are social trends affecting your customers' needs?

-A good PEST analysis can provide you with a strong foundation for an effective marketing strategy.
+A good PEST analysis will provide you with a strong foundation for an effective marketing strategy.

 Carrying out and using a SWOT analysis

-A brainstorm with employees may well be the best starting point for your SWOT analysis.
-You'll have to be open-minded and willing to accept some criticism of your business - but remember, the idea is to get a realistic view.
+A brainstorm with employees could be the best starting point for your SWOT analysis.
+You'll have to be open-minded and willing to accept some criticism - but the idea is to get a realistic view.
 Likewise, ask your customers for their honest feedback about your products and service standards.

 If you want to take a more formal approach to SWOT analysis, you could pay for professional help or get involved in a benchmarking study.
 Whichever approach you choose, however, your assessment must lead to an action plan.
-This should focus on how you exploit opportunities that play to your strengths and how you address weaknesses in your business in order to deal with threats that face you.
+This should focus on how you exploit opportunities that play to your strengths and how you address weaknesses to deal with any threats.

 Your marketing strategy should also aim to protect your business against threats.
-Building strong relationships with customers and making sure that your products and customer service stand out can be key elements of your defence against the competition.
+Building strong relationships with customers and ensuring your products and customer service stand out will be key elements of your defence against the competition.